fabiog1901/IoT-predictive-maintenance/README.md

 ![](./images/image26.png)

-Back to the Edge Management Web UI, connect the ConsumeMQTT to the RPG.
+Back to the Flow Designer, connect the ConsumeMQTT to the RPG.
 The connection requires an ID and you can paste here the ID you just copied.

 ![](./images/image7.png)